-Buying vs Leasing Solar Panels: How to Make the Best Choice
+Buying vs Leasing Solar Panels in California: How to Make the Best Choice

-If you’re thinking about installing solar panels for your home, you have two financing options to choose from—buying your solar panels with cash or a loan, or leasing them.
-The way you choose to pay for your solar panels will impact your overall savings and return on investment, so it’s important to weigh your options carefully.
+If you’re thinking about installing solar panels for your home in California, you have two financing options to choose from: buying your solar panels with cash or a loan, or leasing them.

 What’s the Difference Between Buying & Leasing Solar Panels?